Rubbing Itchy Eyes: Comprehensive Solutions and Tips for Relief

 Medical Conditions Leading to Itchy Eyes

-Allergies: Beyond just pollen, other allergens like pet dander or mold can cause our eyes to itch.
-Recent studies have shown that allergies are on the rise globally, making this a prevalent cause.
+Allergies: Beyond just pollen, other allergens like pet dander or mould can cause our eyes to itch.
+Recent research has shown that allergies are on the rise globally, making this a prevalent cause.

 Dry Eyes Syndrome: Our eyes naturally produce tears to stay lubricated.
 However, factors like age, medications, or certain medical conditions can reduce tear production, leading to dry and itchy eyes.